Some couples can take just months before conceiving naturally, while others require additional time and assistance.

 For those undergoing assisted fertility and IVF, we may suggest different herbs for different parts of a cycle.
 For example, leading up to an embryo transfer, we will prescribe herbs promoting fertility, optimal hormone function and nervous system support; whereas following transfer, we will prescribe herbs supporting immune function and those that provide a tonifying, or supportive, action on the body.

 SUPPORTING HORMONAL BALANCE

 An excess, or deficiency, of hormones can wreak havoc on a menstrual cycle and interfere with fertility.
 Excessive oestrogen, for example, may diminish chances of successful pregnancy.
-Certain herbs can help to balance sex hormones and improve the likelihood of conception.
 These can be used as a starting point for preconception care, or in conjunction with assisted fertility treatment.

 Tribulus is a herb often used for the treatment of infertility, impotence and menopause.
 It has properties that mimic the actions of sex hormones in the body, both in men and women.
 The herb can also boost sex drive - an important component of fertility!

-Uterine tonics have a balancing effect on the uterus, assisting in normal function.
-Dong Quai is one such important herb, which increases tone and activity of the uterus itself.
-It has a normalising effect on the reproductive system, can help to reduce inflammation and improve the overall circulation of blood.
-For this reason, it can also be referred to as a blood tonic, being used in cases of fatigue, pallor and delayed periods.
-Although not recommended for use in pregnancy, it is often prescribed during the follicular phase (first half) of a cycle, when preparing to conceive.
+Certain herbs can also be referred to as blood tonics, being used in cases of fatigue, pallor and delayed periods.
+Although not recommended for use in pregnancy, they are often prescribed during the follicular phase (first half) of a cycle, when preparing to conceive.

 NERVOUS SYSTEM SUPPORT